Ch0wW/wadverifier/README.md

 # Screenshot
 ![Testing Image](media/test.png)

+# Why are you using MD5 as a hash checking?
+MD5 is the hash format that is checked by all known DOOM sourceports.
+We might support SHA-1 hashings in the near future after all...

 # ToDo List
 - [ ] Add support for GZDoom .pk3 IWADs (Action DooM / AD2:UB / Adventures of Square / W:BoA / Harmony / Blasphemer / ...)
-- [ ] Get the earlier "Unity Doom" wad versions from the September 2020 update.
+- [ ] Get the earlier "Unity Doom" wad versions from the September 2020 update, and its subwads.
+(1.0 to 1.4)
 - [ ] Probably a few code optimizations here and there.
 - [ ] A small database of PWADs with revision changes could be nice.
+- [ ] Support an online database that can be read upon launching the program.
+- [ ] Get missing entries of many, many IWADs.

 # Huge thanks to
 * Mike Swanson (Chungy) for adding several IWADs to the list !